 An introduction of the cultural, historical and social aspects of drama.
 Class content provides an appreciation of theatre and performance art to develop audience standards through demonstration of the unique characteristic of theatre.
 Fine arts elective.
-Three hours lecture.
-Three hours credit.
+Three hours credit

 TECHNICAL COURSE DESCRIPTIONS